The rules on refunds

 This can also be used if you make a Paypal purchase from a trader that wasn’t operating through eBay.

-It's very similar to eBay Buyer Protection in that a claim can be made in the same circumstances and payment must have been made in specified ways.
+It's very similar to eBay Money Back Guarantee policy in that a claim can be made in the same circumstances and payment must have been made in specified ways.

-As with eBay Buyer Protection, a dispute must be opened within 45 days of payment but certain items aren’t covered, such as motorbikes and cars.
+A dispute must be opened within 180 days of payment, but certain items aren’t covered, such as motorbikes and cars.

 If you and the seller can’t resolve the dispute, the dispute must be escalated to a claim within 20 days of lodging the dispute.